-As the budget and schedule allow, the library media center sponsors author visits and/or cultural visits.
+As the budget and schedule allow, the library media center sponsors author visits every other year and/or cultural visits.
 Generously funded by PAC (Parent Action Committee), the Author in Residence program seeks to introduce students to published authors, provide writing workshops for interested students, and inspire students to read and write for pleasure.

 In the 2017-2018 school year, PAC funded an author visit by Young Adult author Paul Volponi in celebration of Read Across America Day and to introduce our March Madness Reading Brackets.Students participated in two interactive assemblies with Paul and some students had lunch with him or attended a creative writing workshop.